We are a slow fashion lifestyle brand encouraging the revival of a simpler way of life

 Wordsmith-Copywriter & Content Editor

 Leslie is in an ongoing affair with words.
-Some encouragement from teachers in her childhood led her to immerse herself in books and writing ever since.
-Sure, she got sidetracked in college and earned a degree in Biology.
-But that’s tangential to the point.
+Some encouragement from teachers while growing up in the Los Angeles suburbs led her to immerse herself in books and writing ever since.
 Writing is her love language, be it blogging, writing articles for local and national magazines, or simply penning birthday cards to her two teenagers.
-For fun, she loves watching movies (just another venue for hearing a well-crafted story), reading books on grammar, challenging herself in the kitchen with a new recipe, and vintage shopping.
+For fun, she loves watching movies, reading books on grammar, challenging herself in the kitchen with a new recipe, and vintage shopping.
 Her home is full of mid-century finds, and a love for textiles is well represented in her rotation of couch pillows.
 She has two entitled Aussie-heelers who love the pillows as much as she does.
 Lastly, it’s always tea, not coffee, getting cold in the mug she’s left in some room she is no longer in.